PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-06 08:15:05
+Last updated: 2024-04-06 08:15:38
-Random Quote: We've discussed this, mornings are for coffee and contemplation. - Jim Hopper
+Random Quote: All the decisions we made in the past leads us inexorably into the future. - Tokyo